shawenyao/jekyll-now/_posts/2020-05-24-Fossil-Completionists-Guidebook.md

 draft: true
 ---

-An estimate of how soon one can expect to complete the collection.
+My attempt at relieving fossil collector's anxiety.

 <div align="center">
   <img src="https://shawenyao.github.io/Photos/Animal Crossing/006.jpg" />
 </div>

-There are 73 unique fossils in total to add to Blather's exhibition.

-## Problem Formulation

-Assuming equal chance of digging up any fossil and 4 chances per day, how many days on average does it take to complete the collection (i.e., 73 distinct entries)?
+ how many days on average does it take to complete the collection (i.e., 73 distinct entries)?

+## General Setup

+A few things to keep in mind before we get started:
+* assuming equal chance of digging up any fossil per trial
+* 4 fossils can be found on any given day
+* there are 73 unique fossils in total to add to Blather's exhibition

 ## Numerical Solution